stela2502/split2samples/README.md

 ## News

+Transpsable elements like Sine and Line repeats can not be indexed and mapped - both in BD Rhapsody as well as in 10X expression datasets.
+Analysis of 10x data is very slow at the moment.
+Problem is currently (08.02.2024) worked on.

 Mapper has significantly improved: both the false positive as well as false negative rate had improved.
 The improvement was possible by using a needleman-wunsch inspired algorithm.
 The 32 bp matches are now tolerant to not only bp mismatches, but also insertions and deletions.